Shahin093/mtm-tradus-inventory-management/README.md

 ## Challenging Features:

-Pagination, Filtering, JTW Token Verify, auth service, Transaction & callback, Zod Validation, Global Error Handler and Carefully using typeScript etc.
+Pagination, Filtering, JTW Token Verify, auth service, Transaction & callback, Zod Validation, Global Error Handler, Instance Methods, Password Hashing, Password Compare, Authentication, and Carefully using typeScript etc.

 ## USER ENPOINT : (crud operation)

-Create User :
+### Create User :

+- When we will create user. such as if your password & confirmPassword is not equal so i can not create user.
+- when we will see user response, Password does not show . i showed all of data without password

+### GetAllUsers / Filters

+- you can filtering all of users.
+- you can searching all of users.
+- you can pagination all of users.
+- you will be able to show all of users without password
+- (Authentication): it could access only Admins.

 ## AUTH ENPOINT :

-User Login :
+### User Login :

 - I have used (bcrypt, JWT-token, Instance-Methods, isUserExist, Password-Compare, Create-accessToken, Create-refreshToken)

-refresh-token User :
+### refresh-token User :

-### i have tried various Special Features :
+----i have tried various Special Features :-----

 - Token Verification
 - Get Token From Cookies